iyildiz/java2kotlin/README.md

     - `(T,U) -> R` is converted to `Function2<T,U,R>`
     - `f()` is a short version of `f.invoke()` (Function0/1/2.. interfaces declare `invoke()` method)
     - nullable function types can be called using `f?.inovke()`
-- Kotlin arrays are converted to Java arrays
+- Kotlin's arrays are converted to Java arrays
     - `Array<Int>` is converted to `Integer[]`
     - `IntArray` is converted to `int[]`
     - Kotlin arrays also use reference check for `equals` as they are converted to Java.